rhagelstrom/BetterCombatEffects/README.md

   * Strength Drain; STR: -1d4; STACK; RESTL

 ### Changelog BCE Gold vs BCE
+  * ACTTURN - Enable effect on the start of the next turn
+  * DISUSE - Disable effect if a tag in the effect is used
-  * Save vs Condition - Saves against conditions will automatically be granted adv/dis based on the traits of the actor making the saving throw
+  * Save vs Condition - Saves against conditions and damage types will automatically be granted adv/dis based on the traits of the actor making the saving throw
-  * ADVCOND,DISCOND: [condition] - Explicit advantage/disadvantage when rolling a save vs condition
+  * ADVCOND,DISCOND: [condition] or [damage type]- Explicit advantage/disadvantage when rolling a save vs condition or damage type
   * Ongoing Saves (ADV) (DIS) - (ADV)(DIS) can be added to BCE ongoing saves to grant advantage or disadvantage
   * DUR: (N) - Dynamically set the duration of the effect at time of add.
 (N) can be number or dice string
   * SAVERESTL - Perform ongoing save on long rest